 Key Features Breakdown

-• Brushless motor – More efficient and longer-lasting than brushed motors.
-It delivers consistent torque even in thick grass, and it’s virtually maintenance-free—no brushes to replace.
+• Brushless motor: A brushless motor is more efficient and longer-lived than a brushed one.
+It delivers consistent torque even in thick grass, and it’s the reason this mower feels snappier than cheaper cordless models.

 Pros